Mayank1728/OrderUp-FoodDelivery-App/README.md

   - totalAmount: List<CartModel> is accepted from getItems.
 Now we loop through the list to calculate total amount / bill by summing quantity of each item with its respective price.
 Finally totalBill is returned.
   - set setCart:

+# API
+## ApiClient
+ApiClient constructor expects **BaseUrl** for the API, which is imported from AppConstants.dart file.
+ApiClient class object is initialized in dependencies.dart file.
+Member function
+- getData(String): returns Future<response> and getData expects route string to fetch data from.
+Ex- '/api/v1/products/popular'

+# Repository
+Repository deals with how data is stored and retrieved in MVC.
+## CartRepo
+CART_LIST and CART_HISTORY_LIST act as key for storing cart data and cart history data.
+- Attributes:
+  - sharedPreferences: Instance of SharedPreferences.
+  - cart: List<String> type and used to store cartData in this variable.
+  - cartHistory: List<String> type and used to store CartHistoryData in this variable.
+- Member function:
+  - addToCartList(List<CartModel>): time on each of the CartModel is updated and then CartModels are converted to string using jsonEncode and added to the cart[].
+Then this array is stored inside the sharedPref.
+  - getCartList(): returns List<CartModel>.
+If CART_LIST key exists inside sharedPref data is loaded inside an array.
+Then we loop through the array and convert string to CartModel using CartModel.fromJSON().
+  - getCartHistoryList():
+  - addToCartHistoryList():
+  - removeCart():

 # MVC(Model View Controller) Pattern
 ![App Architecture](https://github.com/Mayank1728/Food-Delivery-App/assets/71082230/8b601cd8-b68b-407f-a7e8-ad93863dcae5)